-Your mind races as you imagine how losing your leg will forever impact your life.
-How will you play with your kids or compete in your next marathon?
-You can’t even think yet about how you’ll afford all these medical expenses.
 The Miley Legal Group understands how devastating amputation injuries can be, so we want to support you through these difficult times.
 We’ll fight for maximum compensation so that you can recover without financial stress.
-Have you experienced an amputation injury in West Virginia?
-Contact a personal injury attorney from Miley Legal to schedule your free consultation.
+Contact a West Virginia amputation injury lawyer at Miley Legal to schedule your free consultation.

 Common Types of Amputations